AdityaSingh-byte/CW-Project/README.md

 1-Bootstrap project

-Objectives :-
+Objectives:-

 Create a look-a-like landing page from  https://www.dmart.in/

-Use boottstrap framework to achieve the design.
+Use bootstrap framework to achieve the design.

 Implement appropraite animations and effects.